 All patients, vendors and staff are required to wear a mask at HRMC.
-Due to shortages of PPE HRMC is unable to provide masks for individuals (non-staff members) at this time.
+HRMC is unable to provide masks for individuals (non-staff members) at this time.
 Facemasks must be properly worn at all times covering both the nose and mouth.

 Emergency Department patients may have one (1) visitor with them at bedside only, no visitors in the waiting room.
 Visitors must always remain in the patient room, once the visitor leaves, they may not reenter.
 Special consideration may be made on a case-by-case basis.

 In- Patient hospitalization patients may have up to two (2) designated visitors per day.
 The visitor can visit only between the hours of 7am-8pm.
 Visitors will need to enter via the Olympia Street entrance between 7apm-5pm, and the Emergency Department entrance between 5pm-8pm.
 Visitors must always remain in the patient room, once the visitor leaves, they may not reenter.
 Special consideration may be made on a case-by-case basis.

 Patients undergoing outpatient surgery and/or procedures may have one designated visitor who will be permitted to assist with the arrival and registration process.
 Visitors may wait in the patient room only, or the visitor may leave the facility during the procedure/surgery, remain near the premises, and will be contacted by phone post-procedure/surgery.

 Lab / Imaging:

 For Lab draws and Imaging procedures patients may have one (1) visitor with them.
 Special consideration-which will be evaluated by the Department's Director and Administration.

 Exception to the Visitor Policy